Craft.io allows you to set up two-way synchronization with GitLab. The following instructions will take you step by step through the setup.

 - You can choose if you want to sync GitLab Milestones as Craft.io releases, sprints, or not synced at all.

-- Closing a story in GitLab will immediately release the story in Craft.io, and vice versa.
+- Closing an item in GitLab will immediately release the item in Craft.io, and vice versa.

-- Releasing a story in Craft.io will close the story in GitLab on sync, and vice versa.
+- Releasing an item in Craft.io will close the item in GitLab on sync, and vice versa.

 Mapping Between Craft.io and GitLab